MrWazaby/searxng-vpn-docker/README.md

 # searxng-vpn-docker

-Create a new private/auth protected SearXNG instance with a VPN for better privicy in five minutes using Docker
+Create a new private/auth protected SearXNG instance with a VPN for better privacy in five minutes using Docker

 ## What is included ?